-For centuries, the area we call the Middlesex Fells provided rich hunting and fishing grounds for Massachusett and Pawtucket (or Pennacook) Native Americans.
+For centuries, the area called the Middlesex Fells provided rich hunting and fishing grounds for Massachusett, Naumkeag, and Pawtucket (or Pennacook) Native Americans.
 Grain, corn, squash, and beans were planted, harvested, and stored.
-While the Pawtucket are no longer a distinct tribe, please learn more about the Massachusett Tribe (at Ponkapoag) here.
+While the Pawtucket are no longer a distinct tribe, many descendants still live in Massachusetts.
+Please learn more about the Massachusett Tribe at Ponkapoag here.

 In 1632, Governor John Winthrop and others explored the area and named the largest body of water “Spot Pond” because of the many islands and rocks protruding through the ice.
 The Fells was used for farming and timber, and Spot Pond Brook became the focus of industrial activity, which culminated in 1858 with the Hayward Rubber Mills.
 In the 1880s and 1890s, Middlesex Fells was a key property in the Boston metropolitan park movement, driven by conservationists Wilson Flagg, Elizur Wright, Frederick Law Olmsted, Charles Eliot, George Davenport, and Sylvester Baxter.